 Services that are covered for you What you must pay when you get these services Immunizations (continued) COVID-19 vaccine Other vaccines if you are at risk and they meet Medicare Part B coverage rules We also cover some vaccines under our Part D prescription drug benefit.
 Your plan does not cover immunizations you may receive for the purpose of travel, work or school.
 20% of the allowed amount for other Medicare Part B vaccines if you are at risk.
 If you receive additional services, cost sharing for those services may apply.
 Inpatient hospital care Includes inpatient acute, inpatient rehabilitation, long-term care hospitals and other types of inpatient hospital services.
 Inpatient hospital care starts the day you are formally admitted to the hospital with a doctor's order.
 The day before you are discharged is your last inpatient day.
-Covered services include but are not limited to: For each Medicare-covered inpatient hospital admission/stay: \$145 copay per day for days 1-7, starting the day you are admitted.
-Semi-private room (or a private room if medically necessary) Meals including special diets Regular nursing services Costs of special care units (such as intensive care or coronary care units) Drugs and medications Lab tests X-rays and other radiology services Necessary surgical and medical supplies Use of appliances, such as wheelchairs Operating and recovery room costs Physical, occupational, and speech language therapy Inpatient substance abuse services Under certain conditions, the following types of transplants are covered: corneal, kidney, kidney-pancreatic, heart, liver, lung, heart/ lung, bone marrow, stem cell, and intestinal/ multivisceral.
-If you need a transplant, we will arrange to have your case reviewed by a Medicare-approved transplant center that will decide whether you are a candidate for a transplant.
-Transplant providers may be local or outside of the service area.
-If \$0 copay for additional hospital days.
+Covered services include but are not limited to: Semi-private room (or a private room if medically necessary) Meals including special diets Regular nursing services Costs of special care units (such as intensive care or coronary care units) Drugs and medications Lab tests X-rays and other radiology services Meessary surgical and medical supplies Use of appliances, such as wheelchairs Operating and recovery room costs Physical, occupational, and speech language therapy Inpatient substance abuse services Under certain conditions, the following types of transplants are covered: corneal, kidney, kidney-pancreatic, heart, liver, lung, heart/ lung, bone marrow, stem cell, and intestinal/ multivisceral.
+If you need a transplant, we will arrange to have your case reviewed by For each Medicare-covered inpatient hospital admission/stay: \$310 copay per day for days 1-6, starting the day you are admitted. \$0 copay for additional hospital days.
 There is no limit to the number of days covered by the plan.
 When you are inpatient at a hospital, you could be transferred within the same facility to receive a different type of service (e.g. rehabilitation).
-When this occurs, you will be responsible for a new costshare for the new service that you receive.
-If you get authorized inpatient care at an out-of-network hospital after your emergency condition is stabilized, your cost is the
+When this occurs, you will be responsible for a new cost- share for the new service that you receive.
+If you get authorized inpatient care at an out-of- network hospital after your